Delirium

 • Observational Scale of Level of Arousal (OSLA)

-If not possible to tell between delirium and dementia, or delirium superimposed on dementia → treat delirium frist
+If nit is ot possible to tell between delirium and dementia, or delirium superimposed on dementia → treat delirium first

 Assess for acute changes or fluctuations (within hours or days), which may affect: